 Obtain Work Authorization

 Receive permission before working off campus.
-Do not begin work without prior authorization from the ISSS Office.
-Working without authorization, including unauthorized internships, are a violation of status and can lead to removal from the United States.
+Do not begin employment without prior authorization from the ISSS office in the form of a new CPT-endorsed I-20.
+Working without authorization, including unauthorized internships, are a violation of status and can lead to removal (deportation) from the United States.

 Change of Address